 If you've been following the TV story in recent years, you'll already know that 8K is a step forward from 4K.
 It refers to the resolution of the display.
 While 4K is 3,840 x 2,160 pixels, 8K moves up to 7,680 x 4,320.
 That means there are 7,680 pixels on the horizontal axis and 4,320 on the vertical.

-You might hear it referred to as 4320p (like Full HD was 1080p), you might hear it referred to as Ultra HD 8K (4K was also branded as Ultra HD), or Super Hi-Vision, but we suspect it's just going to be called 8K.
+You might hear it referred to as 4320p (like Full HD was 1080p), you might hear it referred to as Ultra HD 8K (4K was also branded as Ultra HD), or Super Hi-Vision (as Japanese broadcaster NHK is calling it), but most of the industry has settled on calling it 8K.

 But don't make the mistake of thinking that this is just about pixels, because this is also about HDR - high dynamic range - too.
-Going forward, HDR is part of the package of what your TV will deliver.
+Going forward, HDR is part of the package of what your TV will deliver and so far, 8K TVs have launched with everything that a manufacturer has to offer, as they have been flagship level.

 Who is making 8K TVs?